akiirui/mpv-handler/README.md

 ### Plugins

+- `play`  : Use mpv player to play video
+- `stream`: Use streamlink to play video
-- `play`: Use mpv player to play video
+- `pipe`  : Use yl-dlp stdout send to mpv player to play video

 ### Encoded URL